yaustar/BCoTankGame/TaskList.md

 - [ ] Add destructable terrain (?)
 - [ ] Add some basic move AI controller to the tanks (first pass)
 - [ ] Allow the player to shoot via the controller (what's the reload limit?)
+    - [ ] Add a UI element to show the main shot being related
 - [ ] Make the tanks shoot randomly
 - [ ] Have end condition that if the base is destroyed, the game ends too
-- [ ] Add an extra weapon type that allows the player tank to drop mines
+- [ ] Add an extra weapon type that allows the player tank to drop land mines
 	- [ ] Connect extra button to this
 	- [ ] Have mine arm when player has left the square (bomberman style)
 	- [ ] Enforce a limit / reload